babaestro/libft/README.md

-# Libft Project 📚
+# Libft Project
-My first C programming project at 42, serving as a cornerstone for future coding endeavors.
+First C programming project at 42, serving as a cornerstone for future coding endeavors.

 ## What is it?
 A custom C library containing functions implemented from scratch,